pbmoses/grafana-stack-argo/README.md

-# THIS IS TEMPORARILY SET TO RUN ENTERPRISE METRICS, SET ENTERPRISE TO FALSE AND REMOVE LICENSE IF RUNNING IN OSS
+# THIS IS TEMPORARILY SET TO RUN ENTERPRISE METRICS.
+SET ENTERPRISE TO FALSE AND REMOVE LICENSE IF RUNNING IN OSS

 # This repo was created to deploy the Grafana Stack via Helm with custom values from ArgoCD utilizing multiple sources.
 This demo utilizes a GKE Autopilot cluster.